karajones/pollinators/README.md

 ## A methodological comparison of eDNA derived from flowers and DNA derived from bulk samples of insects

 > [!NOTE]
-> This manuscript has been accepted for publication in *Molecular Ecology*.
-I will update with a link once it's been published.
+> This manuscript has been accepted for publication in [*Molecular Ecology*](https://doi.org/10.1111/mec.70003).
 The scripts and data provided in this repository are intended to supplement the bioinformatics methods section.

 ## About the study